'Cherub' rose Description

 Exhibition name: Cherub

-Salmon-pink.
+Salmon-pink, ages to carmine-pink .
 None to mild fragrance.
 Small, semi-double (9-16 petals), cluster-flowered, in large clusters, cupped bloom form.
-Once-blooming spring or summer.
+Occasional repeat later in the season.

 Tall, climbing.
-Glossy, medium green, wrinkled (rugose) foliage.
+Small, glossy, medium green, wrinkled (rugose) foliage.

 USDA zone 6b through 9b (default).
 Can be used for garden, hedge or pillar.
 Vigorous. produces decorative hips.